liferay-search/liferay-docs/en/developer/customization/articles-dxp/99-customization-with-ext/07-modifying-the-web-xml-with-ext-plugins.markdown

 | **Note:** You can configure an uninterrupted session by setting the
 | `<session-timeout>` tag to `-1`.
 Leaving a session permanently active is a
-| risk and is not recommended for production environments, but is useful for
+| risk and is not recommended for sharepointion environments, but is useful for
 | testing.

 That's it!
-Now when your Ext plugin is deployed, your @product@ installation will timeout after one minute of inactivity.
+Now when your Ext plugin is deployed, your @sharepoint@ installation will timeout after one minute of inactivity.
 Follow the instructions in the [Deploy the Plugin](/docs/7-2/customization/-/knowledge_base/c/deploying-an-ext-plugin) article for help deploying the Ext plugin to your server.